YLS-23/fewer-sensor-good-results/README.md

 Investigating whether the use of machine learning algorithms can reduce the number of required sensors while maintaining prediction accuracy, and determining which sensor positions should be retained.

 #### Constraints
 - Only the measured temperature data is available to the bearing.
 Thus, **for the first task**, the only input is sensor data, while **for the second task**, the result of the first task (T_max value) can also act as input.
-Preliminary analysis at a later stage (stage 5.2) indicates that T_max could be a very important predictor for the second task, suggesting a **potential strong interconnection** between the two tasks.
+Preliminary analysis at a later stage (stage 5.2) indicates that T_max could be an important predictor for the second task, suggesting a **potential strong interconnection** between the two tasks.
 - Due to **energy constraints**, available models are reduced to the ones that only require minimal computational effort: linear models, decision trees, ensembles of trees.
 - Only stationary or quasi-stationary (constant angular velocity for all moving parts) operating points can be used for modeling.

 #### Definition of acceptable prediction accuracy

 Reliable model predictions necessitate that the predicted values of h_min align closely with the actual values, with deviations (residuals) maintained within a defined acceptable range.
-Given the absence of established standards specific to this application,  the subsequent section will explore the criteria that this range should satisfy.
+Given the absence of established standards regarding this application, the subsequent section will explore the criteria that this range should satisfy.

 First, a **baseline for prediction accuracy** is needed for orientation, which can be established by comparing actual measurements with theoretical values.
-Among all experiments, measurements from the plateau case can most suitably act the baseline as its experimental conditions strictly adheres to the definition of stationary operating conditions.
-This means that after the initial phase, the position of the maximum temperature and thus h_min would theoretically remain constant.
+Among all experiments, measurements from the plateau case can most suitably fullfill this role, as its experimental conditions strictly adheres to the definition of stationary operating conditions.
+This means that after the initial phase, the position of the maximum temperature and therefore h_min would theoretically remain constant.

 The measured residuals for h_min in this case follow a bell-shaped distribution with 86.076% of the residuals falling within ±2 μm and 48.945% within ±1 μm. **This level of accuracy is however insufficient**, since the deviations come close to the lowest critical threshold for h_min, which is 3 μm.

 ##### Ideal Accuracy:

-Ideally, there should be an order of magnitude difference between the residuals and the critical threshold, implying that the majority of residuals, defined here as at least 95% in alignment with the commonly used 95% confidence interval, should fall within ±10% of the lowest threshold, i.e., 0.3 μm.
+Ideally, there should be an order of magnitude difference between the residuals and the critical threshold, meaning that the majority of residuals, defined here as ≥ 95% in alignment with the commonly used 95% confidence interval, should fall within ±10% of the lowest threshold, i.e., 0.3 μm.

 ##### Minimum Acceptable Accuracy: